joshghent/blog/content/blog/shutdown-routine/index.md

 In the current pandemic, it's even more challenging to switch off from work.
 With many working from home, it can seem impossible to "leave" work in a physical and mental sense.

 I introduced a shutdown routine to help combat this.
 It's a practise touted by many "productivity guru's", which made me skeptical at first.
 But, the basic idea is to create a short checklist of things to do before you "finish" your day.
-The aim is as follows:
+The goals are as follows:
 * Realise how much you've accomplished that day
-* Be clear about what you need tomorrow
+* Be clear about what you need to do tomorrow
-* Tie any lose ends
+* Tie any loose ends

 I usually allot anywhere from 10-20 minutes to do this process.
 Yours may vary but here is my list and the reasons why: